jrabbit/jellystoned/README.md

 Jellystoned requires pygame to be installed.
 Pygame is a python interface to the SDL library.
 See install instructions [here](http://www.pygame.org/download.shtml)

+The music can be found [on jamendo](http://www.jamendo.com/en/album/53499) if you like it consider donating by buying the Creative Commons realsed album.

 Instructions
 ------
 * Arrow keys for movement